Quantum Monte Carlo studies of U(1) lattice gauge models of Kondo breakdown

 The composite-fermion spectral function $A_{\Psi}(k,\omega)$, where $\langle \hat{\Psi}_k(0) \hat{\Psi}_k^\dagger(\tau) \rangle= \int_{-\infty}^{\infty} \mathrm{d}\omega A_{\Psi}(k,\omega) \frac{\re^{-\tau \omega}}{\pi (1+\re^{-\beta \omega})}$, provides a more direct measure of Kondo hybridization between the conduction and localized electrons.
 In the small-$h$ phase, Fig.~\ref{fig:fig2} shows a clear hybridization and a coherent low-energy band with substantial composite-fermion weight.
 This feature signifies the emergence of heavy quasiparticles and corresponds to a Kondo-coherent state.
+Because the conduction electrons live on a lattice with finite transverse extent $L_y$, the conduction sector contains multiple discrete transverse momentum subbands.
+The additional dispersive features visible in Fig.~\ref{fig:fig2} originate from the hybridization between these finite-$L_y$ subbands and the composite fermion.
 As $h$ increases, the hybridization gradually disappears, leaving behind two separate incoherent bands.
 The resulting spectrum indicates the destruction of the heavy quasiparticle band and the localization of the $f$ electrons—an unambiguous signature of Kondo breakdown.

-To further characterize the two phases, we compute the dynamical spin structure factor of the $f$ chain, $S(q,\omega)$, shown in Fig.~\ref{fig:fig3}.
-Here $\langle \hat{S}(q,\tau) \hat{S}(-q,0) \rangle= \int_{0}^{\infty} \mathrm{d}\omega S(q,\omega) \frac{\re^{-\tau \omega}+\re^{-(\beta-\tau) \omega}}{\pi}$.
+To further characterize the two phases, we compute the dynamical spin structure factor of the $f$ chain, $S_f(q,\omega)$, shown in Fig.~\ref{fig:fig3}.
+Here $\langle \hat{S}_f(q,\tau) \hat{S}_f(-q,0) \rangle= \int_{0}^{\infty} \mathrm{d}\omega S_f(q,\omega) \frac{\re^{-\tau \omega}+\re^{-(\beta-\tau) \omega}}{\pi}$.
 At small $h$, spin excitations are broad and continuum-like, reflecting itinerant magnetic correlations mediated by the hybridized quasiparticles.
 In contrast, at large $h$, the spin spectrum develops a well-defined dispersive mode, in good agreement with that of an isolated one-dimensional Heisenberg chain.
 This evolution demonstrates the recovery of local-moment behavior in the Kondo-breakdown phase and corroborates the interpretation of $f$-electron Mott localization.
-We note that the the dynamics of the f-fermions at $V=0$ and in the limit of large values of $h$ is described by the one-dimensional Heisenberg chain (see supplemental material).
+We note that the dynamics of the $f$-fermions at $V=0$ and in the limit of large values of $h$ is described by the one-dimensional Heisenberg chain (see supplemental material).

 A key observable of our study is the transport along the one-dimensional $f$ chain.
 We evaluate the imaginary-time current--current correlation function $\Lambda(\tau) = \langle J_x(\tau) J_x(0)\rangle , $ and $ J_x = \sum_r \left( i \Psi_r \Psi_{r+a_x}^{\dagger} + \text{h.c.} \right)$, and obtain the optical conductivity $\sigma'(\omega)$ along the chain by analytic continuation.
 The real part of the conductivity is related to $\Lambda(\tau)$ via